NGC 157

-NGC 157 is an intermediate spiral galaxy in the constellation of Cetus.
+NGC 157 is an intermediate spiral galaxy in the constellation of Cetus, positioned about 4° east of the star Iota Ceti.
+This galaxy can be viewed from suburban skies using a moderate-sized telescope.
+It was discovered on December 13, 1783 by William Herschel.
 The compiler of the New General Catalogue, John Louis Emil Dreyer noted that NGC 157 was "pretty bright, large, extended, between 2 considerably bright stars".
-It was discovered on December 13, 1783 by William Herschel.
+It is a relatively isolated galaxy; the nearest other galaxy of comparable luminosity lies at a separation of 1.3 Mpc.